 I am currently a junior studying chemical engineering at the University of Michigan - Ann Arbor.
 Although I am not working towards an education degree, I enjoy helping fellow classmates and tutoring students in subjects where they may not feel confident in.
 I have the most experience in tutoring middle schoolers, and comfortable with high schoolers as well.
 In college, I volunteer from time to time to work with high school students who come to our organization to ask for help.
 Additionally, I am the oldest child in my family.
 I am used to helping my younger sister and brother who are two to three years younger than me with their homework.
 The subjects I mainly tutor in is mathematics and science.
 For math, I enjoy tutoring middle school math, different levels of algebra, and pre-calculus to differential calculus.
 For science, I can help in chemistry and physics.
 My favorite subject to tutor is algebra because I find it to be very logical and programs are very systematic.
 I am a visual learner myself, so I tend to use as much graphics tools as needed for the student.
 I also am very straightforward with my teaching style, especially in mathematics.
 However, I always ask my students how they learn things in school and am open to help them understand it in a way they would remember the material.

 Outside of the academia, I enjoy being outdoors and playing sports, like ultimate frisbee.
 I ran cross-country in high school, and continue to run long distance today as a hobby.
 Additionally, I like to hang out with friends, whether its shopping, watching movies, or just chatting.

-University of Michigan-Ann Arbor - BSE, Chemical Engineering
+Undergraduate Degree: University of Michigan-Ann Arbor - Bachelors, Chemical Engineering

 ACT Math: 30